Explaining God’s ‘being’ and his relationship

 If all of us, put together, are theoretically God then obviously we do not have anything ‘outside of ourselves’ to pray to, or enter into a personal relationship with for that matter, do we?

-But finally on this subject of “pantheism”, please keep in mind, it is theoretically possible for each of us human beings to ‘connect’ our minds with the basis of reality as such … to experience it for ourselves … to be ‘enlightened’ in a religious sense.
+But finally on this subject of “pantheism”, please keep in mind, it is theoretically possible for each of us human beings to ‘connect’ our minds with the basis of reality (that is God) as such … to experience it for ourselves … to be ‘enlightened’ in a religious sense.
 That is come to test our ‘one-ness’ with everything else that does exist.

-So, let’s look at the ‘other religious group’ …
+Now, let’s look at the ‘other religious group’ …

 4. MONOTHEISM

-Now, let’s study the ‘other side of the coin’ that is monotheism.
+So yes, let’s study the ‘other side of the coin’ that is monotheism.

 “I AM” is a pretty impressive name alright.

 In essence, each of the three great monotheist religions maintain that there is only one god.
 There is also a very strong emphasis, within monotheism, on the ‘transcendent’ nature of God that I already mentioned above.
-That is: all three religions understand God as as all-powerful, all-knowing and even beyond our ability to fully understand or experience him.
+That is: all three religions understand God as all-powerful, all-knowing and even beyond our ability to fully understand or experience him.

-4.1 Personal relationship with God
+4.1 A personal relationship with God

 All monotheist religions believe that God is capable of, and indeed WANTS to have, a personal ‘one-on-one’ relationship with every human being in this world.
 As a result, most monotheist followers tend to think of God as a ‘super’ person.
 The term, “personal God” also arises from this outlook.
+To understand a bit about the Christian-based ‘personal relationship with God’ that awaits each of us, please read the article, “A relationship with God“.

 4.2 God’s relationship to reality

 In fact there are verses, in both the Old and New Testaments of the Christian Bible, that suggest we are CONTINUALLY dependent on God for our existences.
-And they clearly mean that God is ‘immanent’, as well as being transcendent.
+And they clearly mean that God is ‘immanent‘, AS WELL AS being transcendent.
 I offer those Biblical explanations of God’s relationship to reality under the next heading.

 So, within much of Christianity, this element of God’s nature termed, “immanence” (i.e. his presence ‘pervades’ the entire universe) is definitely acknowledged.
 Remember, pantheism ‘is all about’ that aspect of God.
 But pantheism DOES NOT include ‘transcendence’ at all in its theology.